ALagoni97/blog-projects/graphql-backend-prisma/README.md

 ## How to create a GraphQL backend with Apollo and Prisma
 In this post I am going to show how to create a GraphQL backend with Apollo Server and Prisma as our ORM.
 The goal of the post is to give some insights behind the scenes on how Prisma solves the N plus 1 problem and how to create a backend where we use basic authorization and using Apollo Server context to provide valuable information to each our resolvers.
 After this post you should be able to create a new GraphQL backend the proper way or change your existing backend to utilize these features.
 You can see the entire code in this post at this [link]()

+This article also takes inspiration from a video by Prisma that explains the N plus 1 problem and how Prisma solves this really well - Check it out [here](https://www.youtube.com/watch?v=7oMfBGEdwsc&)

 ### Setup
 **Note**: If you just want to read about the different features and see code examples, then just to the next section [here](#resolvers-and-graphql-type-definitions)